Nasir Gebelli: Gebelli software

-Squaresoft (1986–1993)
+Square (1986–1993)

 In 1986, Gebelli became interested in developing games again and met with Doug Carlston, his friend and owner of video game developer Broderbund.
 Carlston told him about the rise of the Nintendo Entertainment System and how he should start creating games for the console.
-Gebelli was interested, and so Doug offered to fly to Japan with Nasir and introduce him to his contacts at Square.
-Nasir had the opportunity to meet with Masafumi Miyamoto, founder and president of Square, who decided to hire him.
-The programmers, especially Hironobu Sakaguchi (a long-time fan of Gebelli's work), were aware of Nasir's reputation and were excited to have him join.
+Gebelli was interested, and so Doug offered to fly to Japan with Gebelli and introduce him to his contacts at Square.
+Gebelli had the opportunity to meet with Masafumi Miyamoto, founder and president of Square, who decided to hire him.
+The programmers, especially Hironobu Sakaguchi (a long-time fan of Gebelli's work), were aware of his reputation and were excited to have him join.

 Famicom 3D System

-While at Square, Nasir programmed the game Tobidase Daisakusen for the Famicom Disk System, released in the United States in early 1987 as 3-D WorldRunner on the NES.
+While at Square, Gebelli programmed the game Tobidase Daisakusen for the Famicom Disk System, released in the United States in early 1987 as 3-D WorldRunner on the NES.
 3-D WorldRunner was a pseudo-3D third-person platform game where players move in any forward-scrolling direction and leap over obstacles and chasms.
 It was also notable for being one of the first stereoscopic video games.
 His second Square project was Highway Star (Rad Racer in the U.S.), a stereoscopic 3-D racing game also designed for the Famicom 3D System in 1987.
 According to Sakaguchi, Square initially hired Gebelli for his 3D programming techniques, as seen in 3-D WorldRunner and Rad Racer.
 At the time, Gebelli did not know any Japanese and had no translator, so it was initially difficult to communicate with Sakaguchi.
 There were only three staff members working on both games, Gebelli, Sakaguchi, and graphic designer Kazuko Shibuya.
 Both games were commercially successful, selling about 500,000 copies each.